 The most important subjects and information can be found on the COVID-19 drop down menu above including information on the two newest hot topics 'The Job Support Scheme' & 'The £1000 Job Retention Bonus'.

 How does the new furlough scheme work and who can access it?

-The Chancellor announced on 5th November an extension to the current furlough scheme to 31st March 2021.
+The Chancellor announced on 3rd March 2021 an extension to the current furlough scheme to 30th September 2021.
 Under the new scheme both employers who have previously furloughed an employee and new employers will be able to claim or continue to claim the grant.
 The scheme has continued to offer employees the same protection of at least 80% of their pay for any unworked hours (up to £2500 per month) and 100% of their pay for any worked hours.
 Employers can claim for 80% of the normal gross pay for the unworked hours but not for the employers NIC or employer pension contributions.
+From July 2021 employers will only be able to claim 70% for the unworked hours (up to £2187.50 per month) and then from August 2021 to the end of the scheme on 30th September 2021 only 60% (up to £1875.00 per month).
 You can agree with your nanny to furlough either full or part time meaning some work can be completed whilst on furlough.